Skip to main content

 Frequently Asked Questions

-- A 4-inch normal-weight concrete slab weighs approximately 50 pounds per square foot (psf).
+A 4-inch normal-weight concrete slab weighs approximately 50 pounds per square foot (psf).
 Add welded wire mesh or rebar and the weight increases to about 52 psf.
 Lightweight structural concrete at the same thickness weighs roughly 37 psf, saving 25 to 26% on dead load.
 These weights assume standard cured conditions — freshly poured wet concrete weighs slightly more due to excess water that evaporates during curing.
+To size the rebar grid for your slab, enter the slab dimensions and bar size for a full material list.

-- Yes, but the difference is smaller than most people expect.
+Yes, but the difference is smaller than most people expect.
 Steel reinforcement (rebar or welded wire mesh) typically adds 3 to 5% to the slab weight.
 A 4-inch slab with standard #4 rebar at 12-inch spacing weighs about 52 psf versus 50 psf unreinforced.
-The weight increase is minimal relative to the structural benefit — reinforcement controls cracking and significantly improves the slab's ability to span over voids or resist bending loads.
+The weight increase is minimal relative to the structural benefit — reinforcement controls cracking and improves the slab's ability to span over voids or resist bending loads.
+Getting the correct mix proportions also matters, since a richer mix is denser than a lean fill mix.

-- Every pound of concrete is a permanent dead load on the structure below.
+Every pound of concrete is a permanent dead load on the structure below.
 Engineers size beams, columns, footings, and soil support based on total load, which includes the concrete's self-weight plus live loads (people, vehicles, equipment).
 Underestimating concrete weight leads to undersized structural members, excessive deflection, or settlement.
 For slabs on grade, the soil must bear the weight without settling unevenly.
 For elevated slabs, the supporting frame must handle the dead load continuously for the life of the structure.
+When the slab bears on walls, run a load-bearing check to factor concrete dead loads into the beam sizing.

-- For a sloped slab (like a garage floor with drainage slope or a driveway), calculate the average thickness.
+For a sloped slab (like a garage floor with drainage slope or a driveway), calculate the average thickness.
 Measure the thickness at the thin edge and thick edge, add them together, and divide by two.
 Use the average in your weight calculation.
 A garage slab that is 4 inches at the drain and 5 inches at the walls has an average of 4.5 inches.
 At 150 pcf, that works out to 56.25 psf — 12% heavier than a uniform 4-inch slab.
+If the slope requires grading, the grading-volume tool helps estimate how much soil to cut or fill before forming the slab.